DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \end{align*}
 $$

 Is this correct?
-Lets compute the jacobian as it's usually done.
+Lets compute the jacobian without the chain rule.

 $$
 \begin{align*}